keith-ratcliffe/cloud-basher/_docs-latest/tour/getting-started.md

 ## Verify Your Environment Setup

 At this point, you should have a standalone DataWave environment instantiated via the [Quickstart Installation](../getting-started/quickstart-install).
+Throughout the tour, we'll be using its example datasets, its pre-built configs, and many of its helpful [bash functions](../getting-started/quickstart-reference).
-The quickstart environment provides several example datasets and pre-built configs that we'll be utilizing throughout the tour.
-It also provides many [bash functions](../getting-started/quickstart-reference) that encapsulate and simplify your command line interactions with DataWave's services.
-Follow the steps below to ensure that your environment is up and running and functioning as required.
+Follow the steps below to ensure that your environment is up and functioning as required.

 ### Check the Status of Your Services

-In a bash terminal, check the status of your running services.
-The `allStatus` command's output should appear as below, with different PIDs of course.
-All services should be running except for DataWave Ingest, which we'll start up later on in the tour.
+Execute the `allStatus` command to show the PIDs of your running DataWave services.
+If DataWave Ingest isn't running, that's fine.
+We'll start it up later on in the tour

 ```bash
  $ allStatus